Managing Background Processes within Symfony

 }

-Although this solved the problem of spawning a capped number of new processes, it did introduce a couple of issues.
-One of which was when you desired to have multiple of a given process running to accommodate for a particular expected load.
-From a cold-start you would have to wait for multiple invocation attempts from Cron to occur before you were at the desired processing power.
-Another point of contention was the unnecessary work Cron would do every interval in an attempt to create a new ‘potential’ process.
-More often than not the processes created by the Cron invocation would be ended immediately due to the maximum process cap.
-It seemed that although possible to use a time-based approach to represent ‘almost’ continuous processes, we needed to take a step back and review our thinking.
+Although this solved the problem of spawning a capped number of new processes, it introduced a couple of issues.
+One of these was when you desired multiple instances of a given process to accommodate a particular expected load.
+From a cold start, you would have to wait for multiple Cron invocation attempts before reaching the desired processing power.
+Another issue was the unnecessary work Cron would perform at every interval attempting to create a new ‘potential’ process.
+More often than not, the processes created by the Cron invocation would end immediately due to the maximum process cap.
+Although a time-based approach could represent ‘almost’ continuous processes, we needed to take a step back and review our thinking.

 Enter Supervisor

-As the story above highlights; there was a gradual transition from the need to always have a time-based approach (run every 30 minutes) to sometimes warranting a continuous approach (have two processes running at all times).
-As the demands increased we slowly innovated on our existing solution to cater for the throughput, however, what we needed to do was change our way of thinking.
-We needed to explicitly separate the concept of a time-based task which fitted well within the Cron philosophy and a continuous task.
+As the story above highlights, there was a gradual transition from a time-based approach (run every 30 minutes) to sometimes warranting a continuous approach (have two processes running at all times).
+As demands increased, we slowly innovated on our existing solution to cater to the throughput.
+However, what we needed was a change in our way of thinking.
+We needed to explicitly separate the concept of a time-based task, which fitted well within the Cron philosophy, from a continuous task.

 Changing our Thinking